 Illustrator is one of the first Adobe design software, created way back in 1987 with the first Macintosh computers.

-Illustrator is a vector graphics editor, which means it is used to create, manipulate, and save vector graphics images.
+Illustrator is a vector graphics editor, which means it is used to create, manipulate, and save vector images.

 What is Photoshop?

 Adobe Photoshop and Adobe Illustrator were created around the same time, although Photoshop is a bit newer of the two software.